Designer of Dreams – V and A Dior exhibitionMarch 31, 2019

 Princess Margaret’s Birthday Frock

-Also interesting to see, for different reasons, is Princess Margret’s 21st birthday dress.
+Also interesting to see in the V and A Dior exhibition, for different reasons, is Princess Margret’s 21st birthday dress.
 In the famous 1951 portrait by Cecil Beaton, this is an enormous flouf of pink and white, and Margaret is the fairy-tale princess ensconced in the middle.
 But, though the dress is white tulle as expected, the embroidery is golden yellow and surprisingly, real, rather large seashells rattle among it for an almost rustic look.
 Beaton clearly didn’t want his princess to look at all rustic, hence the colour change and softening of this detail, and, I strongly suspect, a bit of extra meringue has been photographically added to the flouncy yet wearable ensemble we are viewing.

-The next room, in contrast to this bright white room, is glossy black like a Bond St shop window.
+The next room in the V and A Dior exhibition, in contrast to this bright white room, is glossy black like a Bond St shop window.
 It displays archive pieces from Dior’s other experiments with shape and line.
 Though we know him for his hourglass “New Look” pieces, he also made A, H and S lines, and the press eagerly discussed which silhouette would come next.
 The tightly packed audience muttered with delight over these neat tailored suits and elegant swing coats, and decided they found them desirable and wearable.
 In fact, I heard more cooing over a modest grey wool suit worn by Olivia de Havilland for her wedding in 1955 than over any of the far more spectacular ball gowns which come later in the show.

-In other rooms, these ball gowns go on to take centre stage.
+In other V and A Dior exhibition rooms, these ball gowns go on to take centre stage.
 There are amazing creations made by Dior but also John Galliano (reliably the biggest and craziest) Raf Simons (refined and intellectual), Yves Saint Laurent, Marc Bohan, Gianfranco Ferre and Maria Grazia Chiuri, Dior’s current director (Strangely flat, machine made and lacking in thrills).

 Attention on the Workers